opulencephp/docs/console.md

 ## Installation
 The easiest way to setup a console application is to clone the [empty Project](https://github.com/ramblingsofadev/Project) repository or use Composer's `composer create-project rdev/Project MY_DIRECTORY`.

+## Running Commands
+To run commands, type `php rdev COMMAND_NAME` from the directory that RDev is installed in.

 ## Getting Help
 To get help with any command, use the help command.
 There are a few different ways to call it: